prionkor/nodejs.org/apps/site/pages/en/learn/asynchronous-work/understanding-processnexttick.md

 Calling `setTimeout(() => {}, 0)` will execute the function at the end of next tick, much later than when using `nextTick()` which prioritizes the call and executes it just before the beginning of the next tick.

-Use `nextTick()` when you want to make sure that in the next event loop iteration that code is already executed.
+Use `nextTick()` when you want to make sure that your code executes before the next event loop iteration starts.

 #### An Example of the order of events: